Frequently Asked Questions

 The cost of counselling varies.
 Generally sessions cost from £50-60.

 I offer a sliding scale where your income is taken into consideration.
 Counselling can be costly which can then be a barrier to people being able to access help.
 If you want to be considered for the sliding scale fee, please contact me to discuss this further.
+Please note this is subject to a quota of sliding scale fees, which may at times be full.

 My general fee structure is as follows:

-Online remote sessions: £40 per session
+Online remote sessions: £45 per session

-In-person sessions: £47 per session
+In-person sessions: £50 per session

-Counselling students: £30 per session
+Counselling students: £40 per session

 How do I know if my counsellor is qualified?